Belay device: ATC in Guide Mode

-A similar device to the traditional tubular belay device which has two extra loops; normally situated on the front and back of the device.
+A similar device to the traditional tubular belay device with two extra loops, normally situated on the front and back, that can also be used as a regular tubular device to belay from a harness.
 When the device is attached directly to an anchor point with the use of a second carabiner through the larger of the two loops it performs a similar stopping function to that created with the guide plate.
-The device is also able to be used as a standard tubular device when belaying from the harness.